paologazzola/spring_swagger_2_microtest/README.md

-# aws
+# Spring Boot with Swagger 2.0

-simple aws ecs support micro :-)
+A simple spring boot rest API project with Swagger 2 implementation.